allusive-dev/compfy/README.md

 picom-allusive is now avaliable on unstable(23.11)!

-Keep in mind it can take up to a week after picom is updated before it wil be avaliable on NixOS.
+Keep in mind it can take up to a week after picom is updated before it will be avaliable on NixOS.

 Simply do one of the following
 ``` nix